JabRef/jabref/docs/decisions/0040-display-front-cover-in-preview-tab.md

 ![Image: Placement in the Preview Panel](https://github.com/user-attachments/assets/68b9065b-bac6-412b-9815-7d27d2fbe0be)

 * Good, because it would not be obtrusive or distracting.
-* Bad, because users will have to click multiple times (enable preview tab, open entry editor) to see the book cover.
+* Bad, if the Entry Editor is closed, users will have to open the Entry Editor and navigate to the "Preview" or "Required fields" tab to see the cover.

 ### SplitPane next to the MainTable